ICAMS/strucscan/paper/paper.md

 the equilibrium volume after fitting the energy-volume data after computing the energy-volume data after performing a full relaxation.
-The result of the workflow initialization is a list of all necessary calculations, '*jobs*', that is directly reflected in the structure of the data tree.
-A restart of strucscan with the same user input will find the existing data tree and continue seamlessly after the last finished calculation.
+The result of the workflow initialization is a list of all necessary calculations, '*jobs*', that is directly reflected in the structure of the data-tree.
+A restart of strucscan with the same user input will find the existing data-tree and continue seamlessly after the last finished calculation.

 3. *Execution of tasks*

-After the initialization, strucscan identifies the status of each job by checking if the expected folders exist in the data tree, if it is waiting or running in the scheduler, if it is finished or if an error occurred.
+After the initialization, strucscan identifies the status of each job by checking if the expected folders exist in the data-tree, if it is waiting or running in the scheduler, if it is finished or if an error occurred.
 Depending on the status, strucscan will create the necessary input files, start the calculation or handle an error.
 This stage is repeated until the list of jobs is complete.
 In order to avoid uncontrolled restarts, a job is declared as finished if error handling has been